iclr-blogposts/2025/_posts/2025-04-28-scalable-mcts.md

 ### Leaf Parallelism

 Leaf parallelism focuses on the simulation phase of MCTS.
-By distributing the rollout simulations across multiple workers, it achieves a high degree of parallelism with minimal coordination overhead.
-Once we expand a new leaf node, we execute rollouts on multiple different workers, getting more rollout results in the same amount of wall-clock time.
-Leaf parallelism reduces the variance of our value estimates, giving us more precise estimates of the true value of a given action.
-Leaf parallelism requires no communication between worker machines until the results of the rollouts are aggregated.
-Although leaf parallelism increases the speed of variance reduction, its effectiveness can be limited by the quality of rollouts.
-If early simulations indicate a low value, running more simulations can be a complete waste of compute.
-Chaslot et al. find that the strength of leaf parallelism is rather low and suggest that it is not a good way to parallelize MCTS<d-cite key="chaslot2008parallel"></d-cite>.
+Once a new leaf node is expanded, simulations from that node can be distributed across multiple workers.
+This enables a high degree of parallelism with minimal coordination overhead, as each worker can perform rollouts independently.
+The results are then aggregated to update the value estimate for the expanded node.
+By increasing the number of rollouts performed in the same amount of wall-clock time, leaf parallelism helps reduce the variance of value estimates, leading to more stable evaluations of action quality.

+However, the effectiveness of this approach depends heavily on the quality of the rollouts.
+If early simulations suggest an action has low value, continuing to allocate resources to that action may be a poor use of compute.
+Additionally, leaf parallelism only accelerates a single phase of MCTS and doesn’t improve the overall tree-building process.
+Chaslot et al. found that the benefits of this method are relatively limited and concluded that it is not an effective strategy for scaling MCTS in practice<d-cite key="chaslot2008parallel"></d-cite>.

 ### Root Parallelism

-Root parallelism takes the approach of distributing all phases onto separate worker machines.
-Each worker uses MCTS to build a **separate** tree concurrently.
-This approach is straightforward and avoids the complexities associated with managing shared memory.
-It is analogous to ensemble methods in machine learning where multiple models (trees, in this case) vote on the best action.
-Each tree explores different trajectories independently, which can provide a broader exploration of the state space but may result in redundant computations<d-cite key="chaslot2008parallel"></d-cite>.
-The independence of each tree allows for diverse explorations of the search space, increasing the likelihood of escaping local optima that a single search might get trapped in<d-cite key="chaslot2008parallel"></d-cite>.
-When the available time is spent, we aggregate the results of the different trees and select the most promising action based on a majority vote or averaging method.
-While root parallelism is easy to implement and requires little communication, it often lacks efficiency because workers build completely separate trees with no information sharing during the search process, preventing them from leveraging information gained by other workers.
+Root parallelism distributes the entire MCTS process across multiple worker machines, with each worker building an independent search tree from the same root state.
+This approach is conceptually simple and avoids the complexity of coordinating shared memory or synchronizing updates.
+It resembles ensemble methods in machine learning, where multiple models independently evaluate a problem and their outputs are aggregated to form a final decision.

+Since each tree explores the search space independently, root parallelism promotes diversity in the trajectories explored, increasing the likelihood of discovering high-quality actions that might be missed by a single search.
+However, it also leads to redundant computations across workers, as each tree may revisit similar states without benefiting from the insights gathered by others<d-cite key="chaslot2008parallel"></d-cite>.

+At the end of the time budget, results from all trees are aggregated—typically by majority vote or averaging the action-value estimates—to select the most promising action.
+While root parallelism is easy to implement and requires minimal communication, its lack of information sharing often leads to inefficiencies, limiting its effectiveness compared to more coordinated approaches.

 ### Tree Parallelism

 Tree parallelism, which will be the focus for the remainder of this blogpost, is widely used in modern distributed MCTS implementations and is the method of choice in the AlphaGo line of work<d-cite key="schrittwieser2024questions"></d-cite>.
-It shares information effectively by building out a single tree using multiple threads.
-Further, it accelerates tree expansion by allowing concurrent expansions on different parts of the tree.
+It shares information effectively by allowing multiple threads to build and update a shared search tree concurrently.
+This design not only shares information across workers but also enables faster and deeper tree expansion by allowing concurrent exploration of different branches.
 The primary implementation challenge lies in striking a balance between maximizing computational resource utilization and ensuring sufficient focus on the most promising parts of the tree.

 **There are many compelling reasons to use tree parallelism:**

--   It may find a better solution within a fixed amount of wall-clock time.
+-   It often yields higher-quality solutions within a fixed wall-clock time.
--   It explores of more of the game tree, increasing the likelihood of discovering the optimal trajectory (sequence of actions).
+-   It explores more of the game tree, increasing the likelihood of discovering the optimal trajectory (sequence of actions).
--   It makes full use of accelerators (GPUs, TPUs, etc.).
+-   It fully utilizes accelerators (GPUs, TPUs, etc.).

 **Yet at the same time, there are many challenges:**

 -   MCTS relies on the statistics gathered from previous iterations to guide future decisions.
 In parallel implementations, these statistics may become outdated due to concurrent updates, potentially leading to suboptimal traversal of the search tree.
--   Evaluating actions that are far away from the optimal trajectory can be useless or even harmful, as approximation errors and variability in rollouts can make bad moves seem promising in the short term<d-cite key="schrittwieser2024questions"></d-cite>.
+-   Evaluating actions far from the optimal trajectory can degrade performance, as rollout variability and approximation errors may cause suboptimal actions to appear overly promising.<d-cite key="schrittwieser2024questions"></d-cite>.
 -   Managing concurrent access to the tree and ensuring data integrity introduces complexity.
 For instance, race conditions or data overwrites could corrupt the search process<d-cite key="steinmetz2020more"></d-cite>.

-To address these challenges, techniques such as locking, virtual loss, and transposition driven scheduling have been proposed.
-Below, we will expand on these different techniques and explain how they are used to implement tree parallelism effectively.

-## Lock-Based and Lock-Free Tree Parallelism

-As mentioned, one of the main challenges with tree parallelism is dealing with resource contention.
-There are two main lock-based approaches used in the literature to address this challenge: global mutex and local mutex methods.

-Global mutex methods use a single lock to control access to the tree during critical operations.
-While threads must acquire this lock during selection, expansion, and backpropagation phases, they can perform simulations without acquiring the lock since they don't modify the tree.
-This approach is straightforward to implement but creates a significant bottleneck since threads often have to wait before accessing the tree.
-Consequently, global mutex methods show limited scalability, making them suitable primarily for systems that use few threads.

-Local mutex methods make locking much more fine-grained, allowing multiple workers modify the shared tree at the same time.
-In local mutex methods, threads only lock the node they are currently working on.
-Since this allows multiple workers to operate on different parts of the shared search tree, local mutex methods have much greater scalability compared to global mutex methods.
-However, while this method increases parallelism, it also increases overhead since we have to manage multiple locks.
-Chaslot et al. recommend using fast-access mutexes like spinlocks for implementation, which are designed for situations where threads are expected to hold locks for very short durations<d-cite key="chaslot2008parallel"></d-cite>.

-Since lock-based methods add additional overhead and require a complex implementation, there are also lock-free methods that rely on atomic operations and memory models to enable concurrent access without using traditional locks<d-cite key="steinmetz2020more"></d-cite>.
-While lock-free algorithms can be challenging to implement correctly, they can provide better performance than lock-based approaches while still ensuring thread safety.
+To fully leverage tree parallelism while maintaining decision quality, researchers have developed a range of strategies to address its key challenges: avoiding redundant work, coordinating concurrent updates, and maintaining consistency in shared memory.
+In the sections that follow, we’ll explore how techniques like virtual loss, synchronization mechanisms (both lock-based and lock-free), and distributed scheduling (e.g., TDS) tackle these issues and enable scalable, high-performance MCTS implementations.

 ## Virtual Loss

-There is a glaring issue with naively parallelizing MCTS: if selection is performed in parallel by multiple workers, they will all select the same path through the search tree.
-One technique often used to fix this is virtual loss, which reduces redundant exploration by dynamically adjusting UCT scores.
-Virtual loss mitigates this issue by temporarily reducing the UCT score of nodes currently being explored, encouraging workers to diversify their trajectories.
-Specifically, it temporarily assumes that ongoing rollouts at a given node will result in zero reward, reducing the likelihood of other threads selecting the same node until its rollouts are completed and backpropagated.
+A key challenge in parallelizing MCTS is that multiple workers may select the same path through the tree during the selection phase, leading to redundant exploration and wasted compute.
+A common technique for addressing this issue is virtual loss, which temporarily penalizes nodes being explored to encourage diversity among worker trajectories.
+The idea is to adjust UCT scores dynamically: when a node is selected by one worker, it is treated as temporarily less favorable for others.
+This is typically achieved by assuming the node will return a reward of zero until the rollout is complete and the result is backpropagated.

 To illustrate how virtual loss increases trajectory diversity, consider the following diagram from Yang et al., which compares parallelization with and without virtual loss.
 In this scenario, we assume that there are multiple workers traversing the search tree at the same time, but they perform selection in some specific order.
 As a result, virtual loss reduces UCT scores for nodes being explored, enabling subsequent workers to take distinct search paths and avoid redundant computation.